LAS Guidelines for Lecturer Promotion

 The Review Process

-- Units must undertake peer evaluation of lecturers’ teaching at least once a year until promotion, including the fall semester of the year during which promotion review takes place.
+1. Units must undertake peer evaluation of all Lecturers’ teaching at least once a year until promotion, including the fall semester of the year during which promotion review takes place.
 It is recommended that evaluations be more frequent during the first two years.
-At least one of the peer evaluations included in the packet must be from a tenure-track faculty member.
-If a lecturer teaches a variety of courses, efforts should be made to have the courses chosen for review reflect that variety.
+At least one of the peer evaluations included in the packet must be from a tenuretrack faculty member.
+If a Lecturer teaches a variety of courses, efforts should be made to have the courses chosen for review reflect that variety.
 Please be sure to consult the College process for peer teaching evaluations.

-- There should be an annual review of all lecturers to evaluate overall performance and make decisions about renewal.
-At this review SIT evaluations for courses taught and other evidence relevant to teaching performance should be considered.
+2. There should be an annual written review of all Lecturers to evaluate overall performance and make decisions about renewal.
+In this review SIT evaluations for courses taught and other evidence relevant to teaching performance should be considered.
 The review should be shared with the Lecturer.

-3. In order to be considered for promotion a lecturer must be reviewed by a unit committee of at least three people, at least one of whom must be a tenure-track faculty member.
+3. In order to be considered for promotion a Lecturer must be reviewed by a unit committee of at least three people, at least one of whom must be a tenure-track faculty member.
 It is further recommended that the candidate’s immediate supervisor, if he or she has one, serve on this committee as well.
-Candidates should provide the committee with items 1-5 of the promotion packet materials listed below.
+Candidates should provide the committee with items 4-9 of the promotion packet materials listed below.
 This committee should also be provided with all of the candidate’s SIT evaluation forms and any other materials specified by unit guidelines.

 In the spring of each academic year the Executive Committee of LAS will review the cases for promotion to Senior Lecturer.
 A vote on the promotion will be taken by secret ballot.
 This vote will be advisory to the Dean of the College, who will make the final decision.

-- Table of courses taught and selected SIT scores (form provided).
-If the candidate has fewer than five total years of teaching all SIT scores must be included.
+6. Table of courses taught and selected SIT scores (form provided).
+If the candidate has fewer than five total years of teaching all SIT scores must also be included as an appendix.
 If the candidate has five or more total years of teaching at least five years of SIT scores must be included.